-Energy Efficient homes in Wisconsin
+Energy Efficient Homes in Milwaukee

 These days it’s not just how much your new home is going to cost to build that matters.
 Things like the cost of your monthly utility bills, air quality and your impact on the environment also matter.
 Belman Homes partners with Wisconsin’s Focus on Energy in an effort to offer our clients a higher standard in energy efficiency and conservation of natural resources.
 Belman Homes is truly concerned about energy usage and conservation.
 Focus on Energy certified new homes are just one of the many options Belman Homes offers to conserve energy and lower your utility bills on your new home.
 It is a great step towards Green Building and reducing our carbon footprint.
 Plus you can live in a healthier home with reduced emissions and better indoor air quality.
-We are a Milwaukee-area green home builder and proudly construct the majority of our homes to these standards.
+We are a green home builder in Milwaukee and proudly construct the majority of our homes to these standards.

 Why Build an Focus on Energy Certified Home?

 •Homes built in the Wisconsin Focus on Energy Certified Homes program provide you the peace of mind that they are better built.
 And it is proven through third party verification and testing.

 •Certified Wisconsin Focus on Energy Homes are more comfortable, safe, and durable.

 •Wisconsin Focus on Energy Certified Homes are estimated to be 25% more energy efficient than those built to Wisconsin Uniform Dwelling Codes.

 •You will be building to the standards that are appropriate for Wisconsin’s extreme climate and lowering your energy bills for years to come.